 As a social scientist I am particularly interested in the human factor in environmental policy and sustainable transitions.
 While people are the cause for most current environmental challenges, they also are the answer.
 But how do we get people to care?

-My current research focusses on the relationship between humans and nature, and the underlying motivations for pro-environmental and pro-social behaviour.
-In particular, my doctoral thesis investigates the effect of mindfulness practice on environmental motivation and dietary choices.
+My current research is placed at the interface between personal and planetary well-being.
+My work focusses on the relationship between humans and nature, and the underlying motivations for sustainable behaviour.
+My doctoral thesis investigates the effect of mindfulness practice on environmental motivation and dietary choices.

 To find answers to my questions, I creatively blend qualitative and quantitative methods from environmental psychology and philosophy, neuroscience, and sustainability research.